ManjotSinghSindhu/DATA-ANALYTICS/README.md

 1. Maximum likelihood estimation (MLE) is a technique used for estimating the parameters of a given distribution, using some observed data.
 2. For example, if a population is known to follow a normal distribution but the mean and variance are unknown, MLE can be used to estimate them using a limited sample of the population, by finding particular values of the mean and variance so that the observation is the most likely result to have occurred.
-3.MLE is useful in a variety of contexts, ranging from econometrics to MRIs to satellite imaging.
+3. MLE is useful in a variety of contexts, ranging from econometrics to MRIs to satellite imaging.
 It is also related to Bayesian statistics.